Nimarkce/RNA-pipe/README.md

 4. Run `bash rna-pipe.sh` to get the results of count matrix.

-This project is actually one part of my work for the course *bioinformatics*.
+This project is actually part of my work for the course *bioinformatics*.